Texas governor resists calls for quick votes after shooting

 The Texas Legislature doesn't meet again until 2021, which Democrats said Wednesday is too long to wait for new safeguards in the wake of mass shootings in El Paso and Odessa that killed 29 people.

-Only the governor can call a special session, and state Democratic lawmakers are trying to ratchet up pressure on Abbott after last weekend's attack in West Texas that killed five people and injured dozens more.
+Only the governor can call a special session, and state Democratic lawmakers are trying to ratchet up pressure on Abbott after last weekend's attack in West Texas that killed seven people and injured about two dozen more.

 But Abbott, an avid gun rights supporter, has resisted those calls.
 His spokesman says the solution isn't dividing lawmakers on party-line votes and that legislating on tough issues takes time.

-Note: This story has been corrected to reflect that seven people were killed in the West Texas shooting, not five.